Laurens-R/SyncToyNext/README.md

-# ⚠️ Disclaimer: Project Under Development

-**This project is still heavily under development.
-Use at your own risk!
-The author takes no responsibility for any damages, data loss, or other issues caused by using this project in any environment.**

 # SyncToyNext

-SyncToyNext is a flexible, cross-platform file and folder synchronization tool for .NET.
+SyncToyNext (STN in short)  is a flexible, cross-platform file and folder synchronization tool for .NET.
 It supports local and network (UNC/SAMBA) paths, and can synchronize to both regular directories and zip files.
 SyncToyNext can run as a console application or as a Windows service, making it suitable for both interactive and background/service scenarios.

+It is ideal for scenario's where you need to keep files in sync across multiple locations or have versioning needs, without immediate access to full backup/replication solutions, cloud services or more complex version control systems.
+This synchronization tool is designed to be simple and requires no dedicated server or cloud infrastructure to operate.
+The only thing you need is two file locations.
+These can be on the same drive, on different drives, or network shares.

+STN can also be used a single step in a larger backup or replication workflow.
+So for example, on windows you can point the tool to the local
+OneDrive folder, which will then in turn synchronize to the cloud.
+And this is only a simple example of how you can use the tool in a larger workflow.

+You can also chain multiple steps together.
+For example: you can work with local syncpoints on the same machine to have quick version control and then replicate these syncpoints to a remote location for backup purposes.
+This last step can also be done at handy moments, such as when the computer is shutting down.

+Right now only single user scenarios are supported, but in the future multi-user scenarios will be added.

 ## Features
 - Synchronize files and folders between any two locations (including network shares)